Business Support Tools

 BACP Entrepreneur Certificate Program

-This free and optional program is available to attendees of the free BACP business education workshop and webinar series.
+This free and optional program is available to attendees of the free BACP business education webinar series.
 Once you successfully complete the program, you will be eligible to apply for an entrepreneurial loan with our partner bank, CIBC.

 BACP Small Business Expos